-(n) Premises and Equipment
+m) Premises and Equipment

 Premises and equipment are stated at cost less accumulated depreciation and amortization.
-Depreciation of furniture, fixtures and equipment and amortization of computer software are computed using the straight-line method over their estimated useful lives of three to seven years.
-Buildings are depreciated on a straight-line basis over their estimated remaining useful lives of 24 years.
-Leasehold improvements are amortized on a straight-line basis over the terms of the leases or the estimated useful lives of the improvements, whichever is shorter.
+Depreciation is generally computed using the straight-line method over the estimated useful lives of the assets.
+The range of estimated useful lives is 25 to 50 years for premises, and 7 to 10 years for furniture and equipment.
+Leasehold improvements are amortized on a straight-line basis over the shorter of the term of the lease or the estimated useful life of the improvement, subject to an upper limit of 10 years.

-(o) Income Taxes
+n) Income Taxes